WxSmile/AppCompat-DialogFragment/README.md

 ### Introduction

-this is a adapter for DialogFragment!
+This is a adapter for DialogFragment!

 ### Useage